bendavismines/devOpsWorkshop/README.md

 1. Test the Release!
 Run the release pipeline and visit your Production Web App url and hit the /weatherforecast endpoint

 ## Test it out!
-1. On the branch you created earlier, change a value in the WeatherForecastController to something new and push it up
+1. On the branch you created earlier, change a value in the WeatherForecastController, change your test back to passing and push it up
 1. Merge the Pull Request into master when the PR has passed
 1. View the updated application on your dev server and your production server